 Our operations in foreign countries are subject to political and economic risks, which could have a material adverse effect on us.
 Nearly all product assembly and final testing of our products are performed at our manufacturing facilities in Malaysia, Thailand, China and Singapore; or by subcontractors in the United States and Asia.
+We manufacture our microprocessors in Germany.
 We also depend on foreign foundry suppliers and joint ventures for the manufacture of a portion of our finished silicon wafers and have international sales operations.